qiaowenchen/framerge/framerge/readme.txt

 Help keywords: framerge

-File list: framerge.ado framerge.sthlp
+File list: framerge.ado framerge16.ado framerge17.ado framerge.sthlp

 Notes:  All tests in the help file are based on Stata online datasets, which users can download using the webuse command.
-For the merge 1:m and joinby examples in our manuscript, the additional datasets required are discharge1.dta, discharge1_e3.dta, discharge2.dta, and discharge2_e5.dta.
+For the merge 1:m and joinby examples in our manuscript.